sethalves/spatial-audio-room/README.md

 Edit this `config.js` file:

+- Configure the transport to use: Agora, Daily, or P2P.
 - If using Daily as the transport, set `DAILY_URL` to be your Daily account URL.
 - If using a non-default token server, set the `TOKEN_SERVER` address.